rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ### Processing the Callback

-When redirected from the GitHub API, we will fetch the user data and redirect to the main application page.
+When the GitHub API responds to us, we will fetch the user data and redirect to the main application page.

 ```php
 <?php